Page Summary

 https://www.googleapis.com/auth/documents.currentonly

-Required if the add-on accesses the Apps Script Docs API.
+Required if the add-on accesses the Google Apps Script Docs API.
 Grants temporary access to the open document's content.

 https://www.googleapis.com/auth/spreadsheets.currentonly